By Thomas Kearnes

 I asked if it was a woman.
 After two years since my last fuck, I’d take ugly chicks, fat chicks, old chicks, any chick.
 “If she knows how to spread, I’ll take her to bed,” I said.
 He wasn’t paying attention, instead rummaging through his backpack.

 As if from the sky, a quarter bag of marijuana plunked upon my keyboard.

 “For keeping my little secret,” he said.
 “Let’s roll one before Buzzard gets back.”

-My stomach knotted and he forgot to breathe.
+My stomach knotted and I forgot to breathe.
 Luther had warned me that if he caught me smoking weed again, he’d pack my shit for me.
 Six months ago, desperate for a high, I’d unearthed a local dealer through a message board.
 I knocked the plastic bag off the table.

 “Okay,” he said, “no need to freak out.”
 He asked me if he had a secure place to hide it…in case I changed my mind.
 I pretended Risk engrossed me, the multicolored map reflecting off my thick glasses.
 He confessed he didn’t know anyplace safe from Luther.
 “Please,” he said, “you know I’m your friend.”

 I crumbled.
 I despised compliments, but friendship was different.
 I wanted friends not stuck behind a laptop hundreds or thousands of miles away.
 I took the bag.